openrails/openrails/Source/Documentation/Manual/features-route.rst

 - ``MinimumCant`` -- If a curve needs superelevation, the amount of superelevation will be no lower than this value (given in units of length).
 (Default 1.25 cm ~ 0.5 inches.)
 - ``MaximumCant`` -- Sets the maximum amount of superelevation (units of length) that any curve is allowed to have, regardless of other factors.
-Usually curves should be designed to avoid reaching this limit.
+Usually curves should be designed to avoid reaching this limit, as exceeding the limit could result in excessive curve force or even trains toppling over at low speeds.
   (Default is determined by the superelevation setting in the options menu.
 Level 0 = 7 cm, level 10 = 17 cm.)
 - ``Precision`` -- Determines the accuracy (in length) to which the superelevation is maintained.
 If the superelevation required by a curve is not a nice number, it will be rounded up to the nearest